Skip to main content

 Day 7: Killarney to Galway via Cliffs of Moher and Burren

 On the way to Galway today, we'll travel through the stone-clad Burren region with its numerous Stone Age burial monuments and Iron Age ring forts, stopping to see stone dolmens, ring forts, churches, crannogs, monasteries and holly wells, as well as the Kilfenora Cathedral, the Caherconnell Stone Fort and at the Poulnabrone Tomb.
 Around noon, we'll arrive at the iconic and breathtaking Cliffs of Moher that stand 700 feet above the Atlantic Ocean.
-After lunch at an atmospheric pub in Doolin, we'll arrive at The Galmont Hotel& Spa in Galway, our beautiful home for the next three nights.
+After lunch at an atmospheric pub in Doolin, we'll arrive at The Galmont Hotel& Spa in Galway, our home for the next three nights.
 The evening will be free to enjoy the town's lively atmosphere and the hotel's perfect location, right in the middle of all the activities.

 Meals: Breakfast, Lunch